 Request a pedestrian crossing

 Think a road could use a pedestrian crossing?
-Let us know by email or call us at 519-822-1260 extension 3414 with the following information:
+Let us know by emailing us at [email protected] or calling us at 519-822-1260 extension 3414 with the following information:

 - Your name